wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 1. Once Validation is successful, start all SQL Server Services.
 1. Backup Transaction logs, and restore user databases.
 1. Add new nodes into the AlwaysOn Availability Group and place replication into **Syncronous**.
 1. Add the IP address resource of the new Cloud Service ILB/ELB through PowerShell for AlwaysOn based on the Multi-site example in the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage).
 In Windows clustering, set the **Possible owners** of the **IP Address** resource to the new nodes old.
-See the ‘Adding IP Address Resource on Same Subnet’ section of the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage).
+See the 'Adding IP Address Resource on Same Subnet' section of the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage).
 1. Failover to one of the new nodes.
 1. Make the new nodes Auto Failover Partners and test failovers.
 1. Remove original nodes from Availability Group.